TikhonJelvis/RL-book/chapter3/chapter3.md

 ## Markov Decision Processes {#sec:mdp-chapter}

 We've said before that this book is about "sequential decisioning" under "sequential uncertainty".
-In Chapter [-@sec:mrp-chapter], we covered the "sequential uncertainty" aspect with the framework of Markov Processes, and we extended the framework to also incoporate the notion of uncertain "Reward" each time we make a state transition - we called this extended framework Markov Reward Processes.
+In Chapter [-@sec:mrp-chapter], we covered the "sequential uncertainty" aspect with the framework of Markov Processes, and we extended the framework to also incorporate the notion of uncertain "Reward" each time we make a state transition - we called this extended framework Markov Reward Processes.
 However, this framework had no notion of "sequential decisioning".
 In this chapter, we will further extend the framework of Markov Reward Processes to incorporate the notion of "sequential decisioning", formally known as Markov Decision Processes.
 Before we step into the formalism of Markov Decision Processes, let us develop some intuition and motivation for the need to have such a framework - to handle sequential decisioning.
 Let's do this by re-visiting the simple inventory example we covered in Chapter [-@sec:mrp-chapter].

 ### Simple Inventory Example: How much to Order?